strikles/atac-data/messages/email/neurorights_en.md

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/jesus/monk.png"></p>

-Several of the sadists recruited ones have fun forcing their victims to feel sexually abused and sodomized, providing useful loads vibro rotten "kisses of death" to the head of their victims, while trying to force their victims to hurt themselves repeatedly in front of an audience, like poets of death and human degradation.
+Several of the sadists recruited have fun forcing their victims to feel sexually abused and sodomized, providing rotten vibrotactile payloads of "kisses of death" to the head of their victims, while trying to force their victims to hurt themselves repeatedly in front of an audience, like poets of death and human degradation.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/others/jasper_kums.png"></p>